DOME-Marketplace/integration-guide/README.md

 ## Integration API (TMForum)

-> Samples & tutorials for implementing core federation scenarios using the TMForum APIs (with focus on semantics and workflow, beyond the API reference)
->
-> Some content also required for the Knowledgebase, which should be added here as well:
-> - How to: autenticate the marketplace on the shared data layer
-> - How to: retrieve DOME ecosystem notifications
-> - How to: retrieve a list of products from the shared catalog
-> - How to: retrieve the product description from the shared catalog
-> - How to: retrieve the product price model from the shared catalog
-> - How to: push a product on the shared catalog
-> - How to: retrieve an order from other marketplaces
-> - How to: push a provisioning status on the shared data layer
-> - How to: push metering information on the shared data layer
-> - How to: push billing information on the shared data layer
-> - How to: retrieve billing information on the shared data layer

 ### How to retrieve your organization party

 When working with the TMForum data models, most of the entities created include information about the